-7 Best Day Trips from Amsterdam
+7 Incredible Day Trips from Amsterdam

 Amsterdam's charms are endless, but it's far from the only beautiful canal city in the Netherlands.
 Less than an hour away by train, working windmills, charming canal houses, game-changing architecture, art history, and—yes—tulips and cheese await.
 As far as day trips in Europe go, it doesn't get much easier than these seven destinations—the best day trips from Amsterdam.

 Locally known as Den Haag, the Netherlands’ political epicenter (and home of the royal family) is a far more sophisticated version of edgy Amsterdam, just an hour-long train ride away—smaller in size but beautiful in scope.
 Its avenues are wide and walkable, broken up by multiple parks, canals, and 18th-century Baroque buildings housing some of the country’s most important governmental and cultural institutions.
-Among the must-sees include the Mauritshuis, a regal home turned museum housing Vermeer’s Girl with a Pearl Earring and View of Delft; the more modern Gemeentemuseum, which holds the world’s largest collection of works by Mondrian and others by M.C.
+Among the must-sees include the Mauritshuis, a regal home turned museum housing Vermeer’s Girl with a Pearl Earring; the more modern Gemeentemuseum, which holds the world’s largest collection of works by Mondrian and others by M.C.
 Escher; and the Peace Palace, a Neo-Renaissance gem home to the International Court of Justice.

 An easy half-hour Intercity train from Amsterdam drops you in Utrecht, one of the Netherlands’ most vibrant cities as well as one of its oldest (some structures here were built back in the High Middle Ages).
 Like its neighbor to the north, you’ll find an old town circled by a medieval canal, where you can take a boat tour around centuries-old wharves and stop into unique water-level bars and bohemian cafés popular with students from the nearby university.
-Biking is, of course, also a popular option for getting around.
-Swing by Dom Tower, the highest church tower in Holland and a symbol of the city, as well as the fairytale-esque Castle de Haar, where you can follow up tours of the fortress with a picnic in the 135-acre park.
+Biking is also a popular option for getting around.
+Swing by Dom Tower, the highest church tower in Holland and a symbol of the city, as well as the Castle de Haar, where you can follow up tours of the fortress with a picnic in the 135-acre park.